 BIOL 320 4 W Cellular and Molecular Biology

 Composition, structure, and function of the cell and its organelles; emphasis on intracellular and intercellular communication and control principles.
-Prerequisites: BIOL 111+112+113; CHEM 371.
+Three lectures and one laboratory per week.
+Prerequisites: BIOL 112+111+113; CHEM 371.

 BIOL 323 4 W Vertebrate Biology